Q: When and where did you start your career in the visual arts?

 Comments are welcome!

 Posted on November 24, 2018, in An Artist's Life, Studio and tagged 24/7, active duty, Alexandria (VA), Art League School, art student, artist, basement, career, circuitous, Commander, computer analyst, drawing class, enrolled, found my calling, Joint Chiefs of Staff, journey, joyful, local painter, midnight shift, Navy lieutenant, Navy Reserve, New Jersey, Pentagon, preferred medium, professional artist, resignation, Saturdays, skills, soft pastel on sandpaper, soul-crushing, Studio, submitted, visual arts, weekend.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Q: When and where did you start your career in the visual arts?.